Bald Spot on Crown: How to Spot & Stop it

 - Finasteride: An oral medication that reduces DHT levels in the body to stimulate hair growth.
 Again, though, continuous use is required.

-A hair transplant is the most effective way to restore hair on your crown — and any other areas of the scalp affected by hair loss.
+A hair transplant on the crown is the most effective way to restore hair — and it can address any other areas of the scalp affected by hair loss.

 The latest hair transplants are available at incredible hair restoration costs, so they’re more accessible than ever.